spikeyspik/netbird_awg/README.md

 1. Install and configure a self-hosted NetBird deployment (follow the official NetBird docs).
 2. Replace either the `management` or `netbird-server` Docker container image with one of the images above.
+3. Update all peers to patched client versions.
-3. Configure AmneziaWG values.
+4. Configure AmneziaWG values.
 Leave them empty if you want to use vanilla WireGuard.

 ```dotenv
 # amnezia